Kong/kubernetes-ingress-controller/CONTRIBUTING.md

     1. ensure that all PRs reference the issue they are solving.
 Keep in mind that the _fixes_/_resolves_ directive only works for PRs merged to the default branch of the repository.

-    1. close the issue as soon as all the PRs have been merged to **`main` or `next`**.
+    1. close the issue as soon as all the PRs have been merged to **`main`**.
 If it's obvious from PRs that the issue has been resolved, a closing comment on the issue is purely optional.

 - **Other resolutions/rejections**. if resolution happens for any other reason (_resolved without code_, _user's question answered_, _won't fix_, _infeasible_, _not useful_, _alternative approach chosen_, _problem will go away in $FUTURE-VERSION_)